-The Department of Climate Change Energy Water and Environment committed \$16 million dollars to the establishment and running of this initiative over 4 years.
+The Department of Climate Change, Energy, the Environment and Water committed \$16 million dollars to the establishment and running of this initiative over 4 years.

 A planning and investment framework for supporting community scale adaptation planning.
 Building the capacity of local communities to develop their own adaptation and resilience plans and to implement actions within their sphere of responsibility is a high-level priority.
 To achieve this outcome two key ingredients are required: